Product

 Here are the top BDR platforms for IT teams:

 • Veeam: Known for its reliability and flexibility, this software has advanced backup and disaster recovery features.
 It can support both physical and virtual environments with fast recovery options.
 Veeam offers different products with varying pricing plans.
-The cheapest product starts at $21.60 per user.
+The pricing is not publicly available.

-• Acronis: This cloud-based BDR solution provides data protection, disaster recovery, backup features, and patch management.
-It is a comprehensive tool for businesses of all sizes.
-Acronis charges between $7 and $10.75 monthly (billed annually).
+• Acronis: This BDR solution provides data protection, disaster recovery, backup features, and patch management.
+It is a useful tool for businesses of all sizes with cloud environments.
+Acronis offers different pricing for service providers, companies, and personal homes.

-• Datto SIRIS: Specifically designed for MSPs, Datto offers a robust BDR solution with a multi-tenant cloud portal, screenshot verification, and fast data recovery.
-The cost of SIRIS is hidden from Datto's website, but interested users can request a detailed quote.
+• Datto SIRIS: Specifically designed for MSPs, Datto offers unified backup solutions with a multi-tenant cloud portal, screenshot verification, and fast data recovery.
+The cost of SIRIS is hidden from Datto's website.

 8. Professional Services Automation (PSA) Software